 Find the Fog

 You need to know where and when you can find fog.
-Check here for a wonderful link to the chapter of a pilot’s manual about weather.
-The types of fog that exist are found on page 15 of that chapter.
 To locate fog you have to usually be out and about early before sunrise or somewhere slightly after sunset.
 These are ideal times for shooting anyway and are known as the golden hours.
 Look for rivers, creeks, or lakes to be great places for fog, as well as low lying areas or valleys in mountainous terrain.
 When driving during times of fog, notice when and where you see fog occur and what the weather conditions are like.
 If you have time stop and take a few shots on your way to work or your destination.
 When you have time later you might want to come back and spend more time in the area on a foggy day.
 Driving to work in the early morning is when I get most of my foggy shots.
 I know various routes by now that will give me great opportunities on foggy mornings.
 I can often drive directly to a location, stop and snap a few photos, and still spend only 10-20 minutes actually capturing a foggy scene with my phone.

 Phone Camera Settings and Other Details

 I usually set my exposure a little low.
 Up to -1 at times, especially if you are shooting into the sun as it begins its burn through the fog.
 You will also want to hold your camera phone as still as possible.
 Some photographers have no shake whatsoever while holding their phones.
 I find that often I need the stability of a tripod.
 You can pick up a nice, reasonably priced, tripod at a local department store.
 I also recommend an adaptor for your phone to fit the tripod (find one here) as well as a Gorillapod (found here and here).
 These tools can keep your phone steady when shooting in the fog giving you a sharper and more defined photo for processing.
 Another note here: Always shoot at the highest resolution possible!
 You’ll be glad you did in the long run.